cmdcolin/travigraph/README.md

 Known issues
 -----------

-For unknown reasons the -b option doesn't work at low values, try starting it at 50 or more
+For unknown reasons the -s option doesn't work at low values, try starting it at 50 or more